0xChunks/embedded-systems-lab/README.md

 ## 🧠 Author

 👋 Hi, I’m **Chris Clark** (a.k.a.
 [0xChunks](https://github.com/0xChunks))
-I’m a graduate student at NC State studying Computer Engineering with a focus on embedded systems, RF, and kernel development.
+I’m a graduate student at NC State studying Computer Engineering with a focus on embedded systems, RF, and ad-hoc networking.
 This repo is my personal lab to explore everything I’ll need in the field—from device drivers to hardware debugging.

 ---